Marshalde/MyGuide/README.md

-# Welcome tto MyGuide offical Github page
+# Welcome to MyGuide offical Github page

 ## :We are working on a community discord, for help and chating